 So, Paget’s disease is essentially an infiltration of the nipple-areola complex epidermis (outer skin layers) by adenocarcinoma cells (derived from glandular epithelium).

 Thus the cytological analysis should reveal malignant cell infiltration in the dermis.
 These malignant cells (Paget’s Cells) are typically large and with

 The abnormal cells are often arranged in single units or confluent nests within the epidermis.
 (They tend to cluster in lower layers and occur singly in the outer, superficial layers).

 Mammographic evaluation of Paget’s breast disease

-Really, Paget’s disease has to be diagnosed by looking at the cells directly.
-An experienced radiologist, however, might be able to detect small changes to the inner structure of the nipple-areolar complex, which may cause suspicions of Paget’s disease and make the case for a fully histological evaluation.
+Really, the diagnosis of Paget’s disease has to be by looking directly at the cells.
+An experienced radiologist, however, might be able to detect small changes to the inner structure of the nipple-areolar complex, which may be suspicious of Paget’s disease and make the case for a full histological evaluation.

 Treatment of Paget’s disease of the Breast